Tanner Doll

-Tanner Paton Doll (born June 12, 1993) is a professional Canadian football long snapper for the BC Lions of the Canadian Football League (CFL).
-He was originally selected in the fourth round and 28th overall by the Ottawa Redblacks in the 2015 CFL Draft.
+Tanner Paton Doll (born June 12, 1993) is a Canadian professional football long snapper.
+He was originally selected in the fourth round and 28th overall by the Ottawa Redblacks in the 2015 CFL draft.
 He played CIS football for the Calgary Dinos.

 Professional career

-Ottawa Redblacks
+Ottawa Redblacks (first stint)

-Doll was drafted in the fourth round with the 28th overall pick in the 2015 CFL Draft by the Ottawa Redblacks.
+Doll was drafted in the fourth round with the 28th overall pick in the 2015 CFL draft by the Ottawa Redblacks.
 He played in both pre-season games and spent time on the practice roster before being released on July 12, 2015 so he could finish his last year of university eligibility.
 He was re-signed in 2016 and started the season on the practice roster.
 He was promoted to the active roster as the Redblacks' long snapper on September 17, 2016 where he made his professional debut.
 He continued to be the team's long snapper for the final eight regular season games of 2016.
 He continued through the East Final into the Grey Cup where he was a member of the 104th Grey Cup championship team.

 He played in 14 games in 2017.
 He was re-signed on February 14, 2018, however, he lost out on his long snapper position to second year player Louis-Philippe Bourassa and was part of training camp cuts on June 10, 2018.